hamidreza-nateghi/mui-button/README.md

 ## Description

-A Generic, extendible Carousel UI component for React using [Material UI](https://material-ui.com/)
+The [Material UI](https://material-ui.com/) Button with more color options from theme palette

 ## Live Demo